See How Visible Your Brand is in AI Search Get Free Report

 In particular, AI in marketing is another domain experiencing rapid changes and benefits, showcasing the versatile applications of AI across different business sectors.

-Job Market Implications in the Manufacturing Sector
+What Are the Job Market Implications in the Manufacturing Sector?

 • AI is expected to create more than 12 million job opportunities, outweighing the number of jobs it may replace, including those in areas that are traditionally considered jobs AI can’t replace.